Skip to main content

 Module Routes

-Modules define their own routes in modules/<ModuleName>/routes/web.php:
+Each module defines its own routes in modules/<ModuleName>/routes/web.php:

-// modules/Auth/routes/web.php
+modules/Auth/routes/web.php

 use Modules\Auth\app\Http\Controllers\AuthController;